IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb.rst

     (Required for new resource) The GUID of the private DNS.

-  description (False, str, None)
-    Descriptive text of the load balancer

   zone_id (True, str, None)
     (Required for new resource) Zone Id

   name (True, str, None)
     (Required for new resource) Name of the load balancer

+  description (False, str, None)
+    Descriptive text of the load balancer

+  enabled (False, bool, None)
+    Whether the load balancer is enabled

   id (False, str, None)